Updated May 25, 2026§ For Apple Users

 Which tracker has better range, Chipolo Pop or AirTag 2?

-For Bluetooth range, they’re similar in practice: about 30 to 50 feet through walls and furniture, despite Chipolo Pop’s 300-foot manufacturer spec.
+For Bluetooth range, they’re similar once walls and furniture get involved, despite Chipolo Pop’s 300-foot open-air manufacturer spec.
 AirTag 2 wins on directional finding thanks to its second-generation UWB chip, which adds Precision Finding (a haptic arrow pointing at the tag) up to 50% farther than the original AirTag.
 Pop has no UWB equivalent, so it relies on the much louder speaker for in-room locate.

 How long do the batteries last on Chipolo Pop vs AirTag 2?

 Chipolo Pop is rated about 12 months on a CR2032 cell with default beep volume.
 AirTag 2 is rated more than 12 months on the same CR2032 size, per Apple’s launch documentation.
-Both batteries are user-replaceable in under 30 seconds.
-In our testing, real-world battery life on Pop ran closer to 10 months due to the very loud 120dB chirps drawing extra current, while AirTag 2 hit closer to 13 months.
+Both batteries are user-replaceable.
+Heavy use of the Pop’s very loud 120dB chirp draws extra current, so frequent ringing can shorten runtime below the rating.

 Are both trackers waterproof?